ProgramingPro2/pi_app_repo/README.md

 ## Acknowledgments

 - Built on top of `libseek` for Seek Thermal camera support
-- Uses `luma.lcd` for ST7789 display driver
+- Uses Waveshare official LCD driver for reliable display operation
-- OpenCV for image processing and color mapping
+- OpenCV for image processing and standard colormaps (0-21)